Through Our Own Eyes Retreat For/By Women Physicians

 Breakfast

-Food as Medicine (2 hour CME)
+Food as Medicine: Focus on Food for Better Mental Health (2 hour CME)

 Sonia Oyola, MD